stigi/cocoa-soundcloud-streaming/README.markdown

 Example
 -------

-The XCode project contains a target called `SCAudioStream DemoApp` whith it's source in the `DemoApp` folder.
+The XCode project contains a target called `SCAudioStream DemoApp` with its source in the `DemoApp` folder.
 This should give you a quick start on how to use the streaming api.

 License